Licence Checker England

 How much does a property licence cost in London Borough of Wandsworth?

 Based on our current data, licence fees in London Borough of Wandsworth are approximately: Additional HMO Licensing (Borough-wide): £1,450; Mandatory HMO Licensing: Fee varies by number of bedrooms (units of accommodation).
 Part A (application fee, non-refundable if refused/withdrawn) + Part B (fixed at £647 for all standard licences, payable on grant).
 Fee schedule: 3 bedrooms £1,647 (£1,000 + £647); 4 bedrooms £1,703 (£1,056 + £647); 5 bedrooms £1,759 (£1,112 + £647); 6 bedrooms £1,815 (£1,168 + £647); 7 bedrooms £1,871 (£1,224 + £647); 8 bedrooms £1,927 (£1,280 + £647); 9 bedrooms £1,983 (£1,336 + £647); 10+ bedrooms £2,039 (£1,392 + £647).
 For properties exceeding 10 units, an additional pro rata fee on the same scale applies for each unit above 10.
 No accredited landlord discount confirmed for mandatory HMO scheme.
-Standard discounts (EPC, multi-dwelling, gold standard) may apply — confirm with council.; Selective Licensing – Designation 1: £850; Selective Licensing – Designation 2: £850.
+Standard discounts (EPC, multi-dwelling, gold standard) may apply - confirm with council; Selective Licensing – Designation 1: £850; Selective Licensing – Designation 2: £850.
 Fees can vary and may include discounts for early applications.
 Always check the latest fees on the council website before applying.

 Does mandatory HMO licensing apply in London Borough of Wandsworth?

 Yes.
 Mandatory HMO licensing applies across all of England, including London Borough of Wandsworth.
 It covers properties with 5 or more occupiers forming 2 or more separate households.
-You must apply to London Borough of Wandsworth council for a mandatory HMO licence if your property meets these criteria.
+You must apply to London Borough of Wandsworth for a mandatory HMO licence if your property meets these criteria.

 What happens if I rent without a licence in London Borough of Wandsworth?